Sofia-Gonzalez-Matatoros/R-Programming-assignment/README.md

 ```

 dist_multiple <- function(N = 50, b_xw = 3, b_yw = 2, b_zy = 5, b_zx = 4,
                           sd_x = 1, sd_y = 5, sd_z = 2, B = 2000, w_min = 1,
                           w_max = 5) {

   X_no_W <- rep(NA, B)
-  # we initialize the list with the coeficents of Z when the model is
+  # we initialize the list with the coefficents of X when the model is
   # not adjusted
   X_yes_W <- rep(NA, B)
-  # we initialize the list of p-values the coeficents of Z when the model is
+  # we initialize the list with the coefficents of X when the model is adjusted
-  # not adjusted
   pv_X_no_W <- rep(NA, B)
-  # we initialize the list with the coeficents of Z when the model is adjusted
+  # we initialize the list of p-values for the estimations of the coefficents
+  #of X when the model is not adjusted by W
   pv_X_yes_W <- rep(NA, B)
-  # we initialize the list of p-values the coeficents of Z when the model is
+  # we initialize the list of p-values for the estimations of the coefficents
-  # adjusted
+  #of X when the model is adjusted by W

   for(i in 1:B) {
     W <- runif(N, w_min, w_max) # The variable W follows an uniform distribution